 Essentially, one party will answer for the payment or performance of another person’s debt or obligation if the party that is responsible fails to fulfil their obligations.

 - The ‘guarantor’ offers the promise

-- The ‘beneficiary’ is the party which the obligor owes the obligation towards
+- The ‘beneficiary’ is the party to which the obligor owes the obligation

-Similarly, an indemnity is a contractual promise by one party (the ‘indemnifier’) to compensate for loss suffered by another party (the ‘beneficiary’).
-In essence, the indemnifier will keep the beneficiary harmless against loss from entering a transaction with a third party.
-There are two parties to an indemnity:
+An indemnity is a contractual promise made by one party (the ‘indemnifier’) to compensate for a loss suffered by another party (the ‘beneficiary’) in the course of performing the contract.
+Essentially, the indemnifier protects the beneficiary against loss from entering into a transaction with them.
+An indemnity involves two parties:

-- The ‘indemnifier’ promises to compensate for loss and;
+- The ‘indemnifier’ promises to compensate for the loss suffered by the beneficiary

-- The ‘beneficiary’ is protected by the indemnifier in the case that harm is caused as a result of entering into a transaction with a third party
+- The ‘beneficiary’ is protected by the indemnifier if they suffer harm as a result of entering into a transaction with them

 - The liability of the obligor to the beneficiary